cardano-foundation/CIPs/CIP-0095/README.md

 | `DataSignError` | `UserDeclined`    | Returned if the user declined to sign the data.                                                                                |

 <!-- prettier-ignore-stop -->

+### Versioning of this proposal

+TODO: explain versioning approach

 ### Examples of Flows